chromeos/chromeos.dev/pages/en/publish/play-console-setup-for-billing.md

 ## Payments profile

 Lastly, you’ll want to access your revenue.
-If you haven’t set up your [payments profile](https://play.google.com/console/developers/paymentssettings) and merchant account before, in the main Play Console menu (not the one for your app), under “Settings” and “Developer account”, go to “Payment settings”.
+If you haven’t set up your [payments profile](https://play.google.com/console/developers/paymentssettings) and merchant account before, in the main Play Console menu (not the one for your app), under “Settings” and “Developer account”, go to “Payments profile”.
 Fill in your business information to set up your payments profile which will then be automatically linked to your Play Console and developer account.
-Then in the “Payment settings” menu add a payment method to receive your earnings.
+Then in the “Payments profile” menu add a payment method to receive your earnings.

 You can see more about your app’s financial data by going to the app’s menu and going to “Monetize” then “Financial reports”.
 There you can see various breakdowns of your revenue by your items, subscriptions, and buyers.